-- (a) Access to the laboratory is limited or restricted at the discretion of the laboratory director when experiments are in progress. - (b) Work surfaces are decontaminated once a day and after any spill of viable material. - (c) All contaminated liquid or solid wastes are decontaminated or disposed of in accordance with Part III of this Plan. - (d) Mechanical pipetting devices are used; pipetting by mouth is strictly prohibited. - (e) Eating, drinking, smoking, and applying cosmetics are not permitted in the work area.
+- a.
+Access to the laboratory is limited or restricted at the discretion of the Principal Investigator or laboratory director when experiments are in progress. - b.
+Work surfaces are decontaminated once a day and after any spill of viable material. - c.
+All contaminated liquid or solid wastes are decontaminated or disposed of in accordance with Part III of this Plan - d.
+Mechanical pipetting devices are used; pipetting by mouth is strictly prohibited. - e.
+Eating, drinking, smoking, and applying cosmetics are not permitted in the work area.
 Food may be stored in cabinets or refrigerators designated and used for this purpose only.
-Food storage cabinets or refrigerators should be located outside of the work area.
+Food storage cabinets or refrigerators should be located outside of the work area. - f.
+Persons wash their hands after they handle viable materials and animals and before leaving the laboratory. - q.
+All procedures are performed carefully to minimize the creation of aerosols.

-- (f) Persons wash their hands after they handle viable materials and animals and before leaving the laboratory. - (g) All procedures are performed carefully to minimize the creation of aerosols. - (h) Laboratory coats, gowns, or uniforms should be worn to prevent contamination or soiling of street clothes.
+h.
+Laboratory coats, gowns, or uniforms should be worn to prevent contamination or soiling of street clothes.